datamade/how-to/django/wagtail/research/comparisons-to-existing-tools.md

 - [Django CMS](https://www.django-cms.org/en/) for [Neighborhood Opportunity Fund](https://github.com/datamade/neighborhood-fund)
 - [Wagtail](https://wagtail.io/) for [LISC CDNA](https://github.com/datamade/lisc-cnda) and the [Lugar Center Oversight Index](https://github.com/datamade/committee-oversight)

-We discuss each of these in turn, below.
+We discuss each of these in turn below.

 To facilitate deeper and more equal knowledge of CMS practices at DataMade, and thus speed up development time and improve maintainability, we should pick a